 2. Never Repeat A Workout

-Jason is actually on the record saying that he has never done the same routine more than once.
+Jason Statham has gone on record, saying that he has never done the same routine more than once in his workout.

-Like most people, he gets bored very easily, and that is one of the biggest motivation killers.
+Like most people, he gets bored very easily, and that is one of the biggest motivation killers in a workout routine.

-Rather than have set days where you do the exact same body workouts, you should be aiming to mix things up.
+Rather than have set days where you do the exact same body workout, you should be aiming to mix things up.

-Create a long list of different exercises and then mix them up on a daily basis.
+Create a long list of different exercises and then mix them up on a daily basis in your workout.

 3. Do Shorter But More Intense Workouts

-This is something he’s very passionate about.
+This is something Jason Statham is very passionate about when it comes to his workout routine.
 Rather than spend 90 minutes at the gym with long breaks and medium weights, you should focus on 30 to 40 minutes of movements and extremely hard work.

-Imagine 20 pull-ups followed by 20 seconds rest and followed by 7 barbell dead-lifts with maximum weight.
+Imagine 20 pull-ups, followed by 20 seconds of rest and followed by 7 barbell dead-lifts with maximum weight.

-Utter exhaustion after 40 minutes is better than after 90.
+Utter exhaustion after 40 minutes of your workout is better than after 90.

 4. Keep Mobility In Mind

-Getting in shape is not just about lifting maximum weights on a daily basis.
+Getting in shape is not just about lifting maximum weights on a daily basis during your workout.

-Not understanding how his physique works resulted in Jason having quite a bad injury.
+Not understanding how his physique works resulted in Jason Statham having quite a bad injury.

-Since then he has focused a lot on mobility and stretching to increase his range of motion.
+Since then he has focused a lot on mobility and stretching to increase his range of motion, rather than sets of lifting maximum weights, during his workout sessions.

 Stretching is important for exercise days and is ideal to implement on rest days as well.